Hostile Takeover

 N followed V to the entrance room, the lights there still flickering.
 “Go get your jacket.
 And get out of that.”
 V indicated N’s butler uniform with a claw.
 She didn’t finish her sentence.

-V dug her claws in, climbing over the walls and ceiling.
+V dug the claws in, climbing over the walls and ceiling.
 She poked around the wires that snaked through the house, cutting this one and that.
 Appliance lights winked out in the kitchen as she cut them off from the backup generators.
-Each bit of power cut was welcome – it meant one less electromagnetic annoyance tickling her senses – but she was really looking for the wire that would bleed oil, and shut down the magic forcefield for good.

-“Oh, you waited for me!”
+«Oh, you waited for me!
+Hi!» N chirped.

 V shrugged.
 “Didn’t have anywhere else to be.”

-“So… is there anything you wanted to talk about, maybe?”
+N switched back to his vocalsynth, saying, “So… is there anything you wanted to talk about, maybe?”

 “Nope.”
 Dropping down, flipping midair, wings out.
 “Let’s go hunting.”